School bus drama continues Buffalo Public Schools wants National Guard to step in; and local parent’s six-year-old dropped off at Tops

-Stacey Love’s 6-year-old son Victor was left wandering out front the Tops on Niagara Street last week, because that’s where the bus dropped him off.
+BUFFALO, N.Y.
+(WIVB) — Stacey Love’s six-year-old son Victor was left wandering out front of the Tops Markets on Niagara Street last week, because that’s where the bus dropped him off.
 It was several blocks away from where they live.

 “By himself, in front of a grocery store, where anyone could have taken him.
 He didn’t know where he was,” said Love.